 With numbers like that, it’s no wonder consumers are seeking low-interest credit cards.
 The lower your interest rate, after all, the less you have to pay your lender for the privilege of borrowing and the more you can put towards getting out of debt.

 The term “low-interest” credit card can refer to a card with an introductory annual percentage rate (APR) offer of 0% or simply a card with an APR that’s lower than prevailing rates.
-The average APR on credit cards as of May 2019 was 15.13%, according to the latest Federal Reserve data.
-If you’ve got good credit, you can find cards with ongoing rates much lower than that: 7%-9% in some cases.
+The average APR on credit cards for the first quarter of 2021 was 15.91%, according to the latest Federal Reserve data.
+If you’ve got good credit, you can find cards with ongoing rates much lower than that.

 Types of Low-Interest Credit Cards